-The University offers confidential resources for medical treatment, emotional support and counseling through Confidential Employees.
+The University offers confidential resources for medical treatment, emotional support, and counseling through Confidential Employees.
 Confidential Employees5 are not required to disclose information about crimes and prohibited offenses without consent from the reporting student.
-Confidential resources on campus include University Health and Counseling Services (UHCS), and spiritual advisors at the Center for Spirituality, Dialogue and Service (CSDS) and the Office of Prevention and Education at Northeastern (OPEN) including the Sexual Violence Resource Center.
-Students at the regional campuses have access to these resources remotely.
+Confidential Resources include spiritual advisors at the Center for Spirituality, Dialogue and Service (CSDS) and the Office of Prevention and Education at Northeastern (OPEN) including the Sexual Violence Resource Center (SVRC).
+Students across the global network have access to CSDS, OPEN, and SVRC remotely.